 - to access or directly link to Third Party Websites and your Third Party Accounts

-- to determine and notify you of what products or services (including third party products and services) we consider are likely to be of most interest to you
+- to determine and notify you of what products or services (including third party products and services) we consider may be of interest to you

-- to process and obtain payment for any products or services you apply for through the [option:blogname] Service
+- to process and obtain payment for any products or services you apply for through the Moneylab Service

-- to understand how you use the [option:blogname] Service and to help us improve the [option:blogname] Service, our marketing or the way we do business
+- to understand how you use the Moneylab Service and to help us improve the Moneylab Service, our marketing or the way we do business

 - if necessary, to verify your identity or age (i.e. over 18)

 - to contact you for direct marketing and promotional purposes including providing you with information about new products or services (including third party products and services), events and special offers, unless you tell us that you do not wish to receive this type of information

 We may use your data and any personal information which you have provided to us to enhance the service we are providing to you.
-Moneylab and its related bodies corporate may use, and may permit our service providers to use, deidentified and aggregated data from our customers for purposes including developing a better understanding of the way customers use the Moneylab Service, and may disclose this information in a deidentified manner to third parties, including:
+Moneylab and its related bodies corporate may use, and may permit our service providers to use, deidentified and aggregated data from our customers for purposes including developing a better understanding of the way customers use the Moneylab Service, and may disclose this information in a deidentified manner to third parties, including to:

 - advertisers and other third parties for their marketing and promotional purposes such as how many users clicked on their advertisement

-- other users of the [option:blogname] Service in order to provide them benchmarks for comparing themselves against the broader [option:blogname] community
+- other users of the Moneylab Service in order to provide them benchmarks for comparing themselves against the broader Moneylab community

-- partners who provide their customer with a partner sponsored version of the [option:blogname] Service
+- partners who provide their customer with a partner sponsored version of the Moneylab Service

-[option:blogname] takes all reasonable steps to allow you control over your data.
+Moneylab takes all reasonable steps to allow you control over your data.
 You may cancel your Account at any time by accessing the delete account option available through the Website.
-Your Account will be disabled immediately and we will disconnect any connection with your Account Information we have established. [option:blogname] reserves the right to use any aggregated and anonymous data derived from your utilisation of the service up to this point.
+Your Account will be disabled immediately and we will disconnect any connection with your Account Information we have established.
+Moneylab reserves the right to use any aggregated and deidentified data derived from your utilisation of the service up to this point.

 We may disclose your Account Credentials to our account aggregation service provider.
 Our current provider is Yodlee Inc (“Yodlee”), headquartered in California, United Sates.
 Yodlee is a leading financial services and technology provider.
 Yodlee maintains offices in the United States, the United Kingdom and India.
 The disclosure of this information to Yodlee is strictly governed by our privacy and security obligations to you, and is necessary as Yodlee provides the means by which you can link your financial data to your Moneylab Account.
 We may enter into arrangements with alternative providers from time to time.

 Access provided to a Financial Partner

-A Financial Partner may access a [option:blogname] user’s data if that user accepts a [option:blogname] Financial Partner Access Invitation sent by them.
+A Financial Partner may access a Moneylab user’s data if that user accepts a Moneylab Financial Partner Access Invitation sent by them.
 Access can be revoked at any time by either the user or Financial Partner.
 Where a user has accepted an invitation, the Financial Partner has full access to the user’s data and the features available through the users Account (excluding Account Settings), including the ability to make changes to the data in your Account and provide additional personal information about you.
 The Financial Partner is subject to Terms of Access that govern use of a user’s data and they agree to use the data in accordance with this Policy.
 If you believe any personal information your Financial Partner has provided is inaccurate, you can edit the information yourself, contact your Financial Partner to rectify the error, or alternatively contact us for assistance.

 - Regularly reviews and adopts new developments in electronic security and encryption technologies.
-The authenticity and security of the [option:blogname] Website has received the security seal of world-leading Internet security firm McAfee, who conducts daily security checks and malware scanning of the [option:blogname] Website.
+The authenticity and security of the Moneylab Website has received the security seal of world-leading Internet security firm McAfee, who conducts daily security checks and malware scanning of the Moneylab Website.